Items tagged “infectiousdisease”

 Septal lines in lung

-Septal lines, also known as Kerley lines, are seen when the interlobular septa in the pulmonary interstitium become prominent.
-This may be because of lymphatic engorgement or edema of the connective tissues of the interlobular septa.
-They usually occur when pulmonary capillary wedge pressure rea...
+Septal lines, or Kerley lines, are seen when the interlobular septa in the pulmonary interstitium become prominent.
+It may be because of lymphatic engorgement or edema of the connective tissues of the interlobular septa.
+They usually occur when pulmonary capillary wedge pressure reaches 20-25 mm...